cloudfoundry/guardian/grootfs/README.md

         my-image-id
 ```

-### Deleting a RootFS Image
+### Deleting an image

-You can destroy a created rootfs image by calling `grootfs delete` with the image-id:
+You can destroy a created rootfs image by calling `grootfs delete` with the
+image-id:

 ```
 grootfs --store /mnt/btrfs delete my-image-id